llc-trace/annotation-tool/README.md

 pip install -r requirements.txt
 ```

 When using the requirements file you need at least Python 3.10.
-With individual pip-installs at least Python 3.9 will also work.
+With individual pip-installs Python 3.9 has also been known to work.